getodk/docs/docs/entities-intro.rst

 We recommend thinking carefully about the minimum amount of data that you need to drive your workflow.
 The less data you save and access, the simpler your form design will be and the less data will need to be transmitted to data collectors.
 However, there is no enforced limit on number of properties.

 Currently, once a property is added to an Entity List, it can't be removed.
 You can stop writing data to that column and ignore it in follow-up forms but you can't delete it.
-We will eventually add support for archiving Entities.

 What are Entity conflicts and what can I do to avoid them?
 ----------------------------------------------------------